 - Village Council constructed footpath through John Pears and private land at top of Wall Hill Road, to allow pedestrians to walk off the highway for some distance 2013-2016 - collaboration with Mid Sussex District Council, WSCC, East Sussex County Council and Forest Row Parish Council

 The Village Council circulated a Road Safety Survey with its Spring 2022 Newsletter.
 This was hand delivered to every house in the village and placed on the website.
-A summary of the responses can be seen below and the Council will consider the matter at its September 2022 meeting.
+A summary of the responses can be seen below.